I’m from Mallow, living in Cork city.

 I’m a writer.

-My short stories, articles, and essays have been published in The Stinging Fly, Irish Examiner, Irish Times, The42.ie, The Holly Bough, The Honest Ulsterman, Quarryman, Silver Apples and elsewhere
+My short stories, articles, and essays have been published in The Stinging Fly, The Winter Papers, The Irish Examiner, The Irish Times, The42.ie, Aethlon, The Holly Bough, The Honest Ulsterman, Quarryman, Silver Apples and elsewhere.

 Whatever It Takes, my second novel, is published by Mercier Press.
 It is the One City, One Book 2020 choice for Cork.